 Debunking "Setting Up a Bank Account in the UAE is Difficult"

-We recently discussed how the tightened regulatory framework to align with global financial reporting standards and the Economic Substance Requirements have made it appear that it’s challenging to bank in the UAE.
+We recently discussed how the tightened regulatory framework to align with global financial reporting standards and the Economic Substance Requirements have made it appear challenging to open a bank account in the UAE.
 In our view, it’s a matter of knowing how to make a compelling case to the institution that will take you on as a client.
 We also left a set of recommendations for those interested in opening a corporate bank account in the Emirates to demonstrate their commitment to the country.

-One of the intricacies of the banking system is that non-residents cannot open a bank account online in the UAE because you must physically go into the bank.
+One of the intricacies of the banking system is that non-residents cannot open a bank account online in the UAE because they must physically go into the bank.
 Fortunately, we have what you need to get all your documents in order and can aid you in the process of choosing the right bank for you.